The-Small-Human-Cloud/.github/profile/readme.md

 # [StephanMcTighe.com](https://stephanmctighe.com)

-Welcome to the home of GitHub repositories for stephanmctighe.com containing any content created for my blog:
+Welcome to the GitHub repositories for stephanmctighe.com containing any content created for my blog:

 * Blog code references
 * Code snippets